tschak909/platoterm99/README.md

 PLATO Keyboard
 -------------------
-The PLATO keyboard is mapped to the Atari keys, like so:
+The PLATO keyboard is mapped to the TI keys, like so:

 | PLATO KEY  	| TI Key  	|
 |---	|---	|